Wentworth Memorial Church: Church establishment and design

 The Wentworth Memorial Church was widely published at the time of its completion and is included in architectural histories of Australian Architecture as one of the most significant non domestic works of the Sydney School.

 Don Gazard described the Wentworth Memorial Church at Vaucluse as "my most important building from the Sixties."

 The land containing the adjacent Wentworth Mausoleum is now leased to and maintained by the Historic Houses Trust of New South Wales and presented as part of Vaucluse House Estate.
 The Woollahra Municipal Council nominated the church site for potential NSW State Heritage Register listing, after Council rejected plans by the Anglican Church to subdivide the church and its hall.
-The New South Wales Land and Environment Court approved this subdivision in 2010.
+The Land and Environment Court of New South Wales approved this subdivision in 2010.
 A previous nomination for NSW State Heritage Register listing was not acted upon by then Minister for Heritage, Frank Sartor MP in 2008.

 Sale by the Anglican Church

 Last used for communion in 2006, the Anglican Church sold the buildings and 2000 m2 grounds in mid-2017 for A$5.6 million to a funeral operator.
 In November 2017 it was reported that the former church was again listed for sale.

 The church building was again put up for sale in September 2021.